 Find out how to get to and around our nine locations — floor plans, parking, public transit, accessibility services, and shuttle information.

 Being touched by illness affects us in different ways.
 Many people want to give back to the community and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-Toronto, ON (December 6, 2018) - Today University Health Network (UHN) announced the creation of the McEwen Stem Cell Institute.
+Toronto (Dec.
+6, 2018) - Today University Health Network (UHN) announced the creation of the McEwen Stem Cell Institute.
 The sixth institute within its research community, the McEwen Institute is focused on stem cell research and the promise of regenerative medicine and cell therapies.

 Formerly the McEwen Centre for Regenerative Medicine, the evolution to the McEwen Stem Cell Institute signals the progress of the research since it was first formed in 2007.
 In collaboration with research institutions, clinical programs at UHN, and supporters from around the globe, investigators within the new institute will work to harness the potential of stem cell biology to accelerate the development of more effective treatments for conditions such as heart disease, diabetes, liver disease and blood cell diseases.